 The Palm Beach Post

-More than 3,000 pages of newly released documents from Wellington's 1990 "clown killer" cold case include statements from co-workers who described unusual behavior by the suspect and her then-business-associate — and later-husband — and suspicious financial activity in the days leading up to and following the shooting.
+More than 3,000 pages of newly released documents from Wellington's 1990 cold case shed new light on the days leading up to and following the infamous "clown killer" murder.

-Rod Adams, a 61-year-old homeless man who's been arrested and cited 40 times in nine years by Eugene police for a variety of minor, non-violent crimes, argued in front of a jury that his arrest for sleeping on private property criminalizes homelessness.
-But the judge wasn't hearing it.
+In his first of four trials for trespassing, Rod Adams, a 61-year-old homeless man in Eugene, Oregon, argued in front of a jury that his arrest for sleeping on private property criminalizes homelessness.
+The judge wasn't hearing it.

 Media pick-ups: The Register-Guard